Read chapters

 "In that case, let me secure the seat at the bay window; it is not yet taken."

 "Thank you."
-He turned to go, but then he turned back to the old man.
-"Is a certain Mr Robert Berrington a member?"
+He turned to leave, then turned back to the old man.
+"Is a certain Mr. Robert Berrington a member?"

 It took only a moment for Philip to remember.
 "Yes, Your Lordship, he is presently inside the dining room."

 "Oh, thank you."
-He took two coins and subtly put them in his hands, which was not only gratitude but with a look, he told him to be discreet about his inquiry.
+He took two coins and subtly placed them in his hands, which was not only a sign of gratitude but also conveyed, with a look, that he should be discreet about his inquiry.

-The club's mahogany doors swung open to reveal a spacious, high-ceilinged room bathed in the soft, golden light streaming through large, mullioned windows.
+The club's mahogany doors swung open to reveal a spacious, high-ceilinged room.
 The walls were adorned with rich, dark wood panelling and hung with portraits of illustrious members from generations past.
-The scent of polished wood and the faint aroma of tobacco lingered in the air, mingling with the more immediate and enticing smells wafting from the dining area.
+The scent of polished wood and the faint aroma of tobacco lingered in the air.

-Several men greeted his lordship, and he greeted them in return, but he did not linger long but advanced into the room for diners.
-The tables there were set with crisp, white linen cloths and gleaming silverware, arranged meticulously by the attentive staff.
-Fine bone china plates and crystal glasses awaited the arrival of the day's fare.
-Around these tables, groups of well-dressed gentlemen sat, engaged in animated conversation or quietly perusing the day's newspapers and broadsheets.
-The murmur of voices blended with the occasional clink of cutlery and the rustle of paper, creating a low, comforting hum.
+Several men greeted his lordship, and he greeted them in return, but he did not linger long and advanced into the room for diners.
+The tables were set with crisp white linen and gleaming silverware, meticulously arranged by the attentive staff.
+Around these tables, groups of gentlemen sat, engaged in animated conversation or quietly perusing the day's broadsheets.
+The murmur of voices blended with the occasional clink of cutlery and the rustle of paper.

 Robert Berrington was seated comfortably in a leather armchair with a glass of brandy.